Local-global principles for multinorm tori over semi-global fields: Local-Global Principles for product of norms from two extensions

 \begin{theorem}

 Let $K$ be a complete discretely valued field with residue field $\kappa$.
 Let $F$ be function field of a curve over $K$.
 Let $L_1$ be a quadratic extension of $F$.
 Let $L_2$ be a Galois extension of $F$ of degree $n$ with Galois group $G$.
 Assume that $4$ does not divide $n$.
 Assume that $\text{char}(\kappa)$ does not divide $2n$.
-Let $\displaystyle L = L_1 \times L_2.$ Then the local-global principle holds for $T_{L/F}$ with respect to discrete valuations. \end{theorem}
+Let $\displaystyle L = L_1 \times L_2.$ Then the local-global principle holds for $T_{L/F}$ with respect to discrete valuations. \end{theorem} \begin{proof} By Lemma \ref{2m}, $G$ has an index $2$ subgroup.
+Arguing as in case of proof of Theorem \ref{lgp_multinorm_p_general_case} and using Theorem \ref{lgp_two_quadratic}, one gets the result. \end{proof}